Syncinus/ReactionCats/Reaction Cats Beta 3/Mechanics Stuff/Rules.md

 Sometimes, A Cat May Be Effected By An Effect,
 These Are Basically Wierd Conditions That May Happened To A Cat, The Effect Lasts As Many
-Turns As The Thing That Applyed
+Turns As The Thing That Applied To You.
 Them Says It Would Here Are The Current 3:
 1. Scared: The Cat Can't Move Towards, Or Attack,
 The Thing That Is Scaring, Them, And If The Thing